VL5H/Spam-Message-Classification-Model/README.md

 2. Ensure all files are in the same directory.

 Running/Usage Instructions:
-1. Create/activate you virtual environment (you will need Python 3.7 or higher) and run the command: ```pip install -r requirements.txt```
+1. Create/activate your virtual environment (you will need Python 3.7 or higher) and run the command: ```pip install -r requirements.txt```
 2. Open the "Main.py" file and run it.
 3. View the model's results and performance in the "results.log" file.
-(Should be auto-created upon first run)
+(Should be auto-created upon first run).
-4. The model should average and accuracy of around 92% in training and 85% in testing
+4. The model should average an accuracy of around 92% in training and 85% in testing.